Small business tax: a simple guide

 You can also find additional information on corporation tax at the GOV.UK website.

-Pro tip: When in doubt, ask an accountant for help.
+Top Tip: When in doubt, ask an accountant for help.
 Managing taxes yourself is doable, but can be overwhelming – especially when running a busy business.
 Accountants can help you effectively manage your finances, ensure you stay compliant and never miss deadlines.
-Here’s our guide to finding an accountant for your small business to help you get started.
+Get started with our guide to choosing an accountant for your small business 💬

 The standard VAT rate is 20%, but some products or services are sometimes subject to lower rates (or are exempt entirely).
 Examples of zero-rated goods are water, sewage services, certain food and beverage items and donated goods sold by charity shops.